Axia-Tech/AXIA-wiki/docs/maintain/maintain-sync.md

   ./target/release/axiasolar --name "Your Node's Name"
   ```

-- Find your node on [Telemetry](https://telemetry.axiasolar.io/#list/AXIASolar)
+- Find your node on [Telemetry](https://telemetry.axiasolar.io/#list/AXIACoin)

 </TabItem>
 <TabItem value="linux">

-- Determine the latest version of the [AXIASolar binary](https://github.com/axia-tech/axiasolar/releases).
+- Determine the latest version of the [AXIACoin binary](https://github.com/axia-tech/axiasolar/releases).

 > The nature of pre-built binaries means that they may not work on your particular architecture or Linux distribution.
 > If you see an error like `cannot execute binary file: Exec format error` it likely means the binary is not compatible
 > with your system.
 You will either need to compile the [**source code**](#clone-and-build) or use [**Docker**](#using-docker).

-- Download the correct AXIASolar binary within Ubuntu by running the following command.
+- Download the correct AXIACoin binary within Ubuntu by running the following command.
 Replace
   `*VERSION*` with the tag of the latest version from the last step (e.g. `v0.8.22`):

   ```bash